 The camera is simple to work.
-Unlike when playing your game online, the camera isn't restricted to one object (e.g. your head).
+Unlike when playing your experience online, the camera isn't restricted to one object (e.g. your head).
 Instead it allows you to move it anywhere and at any angle.
 Use either W, A, S, D, or the Arrow Keys to move the camera forward, backward, left, and right.
 Click and hold the right mouse button and move the mouse to rotate your view.
 Rolling your mouse's scroll wheel up will zoom in while rolling it down will zoom out.

 Adding and Moving Objects

 Alternatively, you can use the many buttons in the Model tab to quickly insert a multitude of things such as parts, bricks, effects, spawn points, scripts...etc.
-Lastly, to make placement easier, you can drag and drop many different bricks, models or scripts into the game window by using the Toolbox on the left of the screen.
+Lastly, to make placement easier, you can drag and drop many different bricks, models or scripts into the experience window by using the Toolbox on the left of the screen.
 If this is not visible, you can reopen it from within the View tab.

-Moving things that you've already added to your game is even easier!
+Moving things that you've already added to your experience is even easier!
 First, simply click on the Move icon located in the Model tab at the top of the screen.
-You can then move an object freely by clicking and dragging it around the game window.
+You can then move an object freely by clicking and dragging it around the experience window.
 If you want to move it only up/down, left/right, or in/out then just click on the object to display a series of arrows.
-Click on the one pointing the direction you would like to move and drag your mouse.
+Click on the one pointing in the direction you would like to move and drag your mouse.

 Note: Some objects, like sparkles and scripts, are not visible and therefore cannot be moved.

 The Toolbox allows developers to drag and drop models, decals, and more that are created by other players into their place.
-This is similar to the Insert Object option inside of the right click menu, but offers pre-made material and player created content.
+This is similar to the Insert Object option inside of the right-click menu, but offers pre-made material and player-created content.

 Resizing and Rotating Objects

 To resize bricks, click the Scale button located in the Model tab, select a brick, and small dots should appear on the top, bottom, left, right, front and back of the object.
-Click and drag the dot corresponding to the side that you would like shrink or stretch.
+Click and drag the dot corresponding to the side that you would like to shrink or stretch.